PREGNANCY, BABIES & PETS

 TEACHING GOOD BEHAVIOUR

 “You must teach your dog before you can train your dog,” say Craig and Tracey.
 This should be your first step in preparing your dog for the new baby.
 Interactions with your dog should always be calm and positive.
 Dogs easily sense their owner’s moods and can especially pick up on anxiety and tension.
-Yelling at your dog, hitting him or punishing him when he does something you consider to be ‘bad’ will not teach him anything.
-It will only make him more nervous, unpredictable and more likely to engage in future misbehaviours.
-Rather, Reward your dog when he does behave appropriately or does something ‘good’.
-For example, when he is sitting calmly at your feet, spontaneously reward him with some encouraging words, pats and even a small food treat.
+Yelling at your dog, hitting them or punishing them when they do something you consider to be ‘bad’ will not teach them anything.
+It will only make them more nervous, unpredictable and more likely to engage in future misbehaviours.
+Rather, reward your dog when they do behave appropriately or does something ‘good’.
+For example, when they are sitting calmly at your feet, spontaneously reward them with some encouraging words, pats and even a small food treat.
 Sitting at your feet (as opposed to on the couch) is something you will expect your dog to do whilst you are nursing your baby in the living area.
 Start enforcing this behaviour now.

 SETTING BOUNDARIES